lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Additional Theory

+We emphasize, however, that this recovery of local minima with arbitrarily high percentage of outliers requires a significantly large number of inliers.
+Indeed, the first exponent in~\eqref{eq:dist_1subs_loc1} implies that $N_1=\Omega(d^4)$.
+Moreover, the second exponent in~\eqref{eq:dist_1subs_loc1} implies that $N_1=\Omega(d^2 \sqrt{D} \sqrt{N_0})$.

+For comparison, the S-REAPER algorithm~\cite{LMTZ2012} can recover the global $\ell_1$ minimizer when $d<(D-1)/2$ with $N_1= \Omega(d)$ and $N_0= \Omega(D)$, which are significantly smaller (see~\cite[Theorem 1.1]{LMTZ2012}).
+However, in this case the asymptotic fraction of outliers (when $N$ approaches infinity) is restricted as follows: $N_0/N< D/(D+30d)$ (it is possible that 30 can be reduced to a number closer to 1).
+We remark that in this case with no noise, the minimizer of S-REAPER is an orthogonal projector and not a relaxation of it and thus it reveals the global $\ell_1$ minimizer.
+Furthermore, while~\cite[Theorem 1.1]{LMTZ2012} assumes normal distributions for the inliers and outliers, the S-REAPER normalizes the data points to the sphere and thus it also applies to our case of spherically uniform distributions.

+Next we discuss the case where $p\neq 1$.
+If $p>1$, then Proposition~\ref{prop:comb_cond3} implies that under a rather general setting, the global $\ell_0$ subspace is not a local $\ell_p$ subspace w.p.~1.
+Indeed, it is rather unlikely to satisfy~\eqref{eq:necessary}.
+We clarify this idea by showing in \S\ref{sec:prop:p_geq_1} that if $p>1$, the inliers are sampled from the single subspace $\rmL^*_1$, the outlier distribution does not concentrate on any subspace and $D>d-1$, then w.p.~1 $\rmL^*_1$ is not a local $\ell_p$ minimizer.

+If on the other hand $0<p<1$, then Proposition~\ref{prop:comb_cond2} implies that w.o.p.~$\rmL^*_1$ is a local $\ell_p$ subspace.
+In fact, this proposition suggests the weakest condition one would expect for a subspace to be a local minimizer, that is, being spanned by the points it contains.

-The phase transition phenomenon demonstrated above at $p=1$ is rather artificial in the current setting.
-Indeed, this phase transition is based on the fact that~\eqref{eq:necessary} holds w.p.~0 for $p>1$ and any finite sample.
-However, if $\mu_0$ is symmetric with respect to $\rmL_1^*$, then the expectation of the LHS of~\eqref{eq:necessary} is zero and thus the LHS of~\eqref{eq:necessary} divided by $N_0$ approaches 0 w.p.~1 as $N_0$ approaches infinity.
-Therefore, when $p>1$ the distance between the global $\ell_0$ subspace and any local $\ell_p$ subspace approaches 0 as $N$ approaches infinity.
+The phase transition phenomenon demonstrated above at $p=1$ for the global $\ell_0$ subspace (or most significant subspace) to be a local $\ell_p$ is rather artificial in the current setting with $K=1$.
+Indeed, when $p>1$ the distance between the global $\ell_0$ subspace and the global $\ell_p$ subspace (which is also a local $\ell_p$ subspace) approaches 0 as $N$ approaches infinity.
 Moreover, Theorem~\ref{thm:noisy_hlm} shows that this formal phase transition also breaks down with noise.
-Nevertheless, Theorems~\ref{thm:hlm} and~\ref{thm:phase_hlm} indicate that there is a clear phase transition for a spherically symmetric HLM model with $K>1$.
-Indeed, in this case $\mu- \alpha_0 \mu_0$ (i.e., $\sum_{i=1}^{K}\alpha_i \mu_{i}$) is not symmetric w.r.t.~$\rmL^*_1$ (except for few negligible cases of $\{\rmL^*_i\}_{i=2}^{K}$).
+Nevertheless, Theorems~\ref{thm:hlm} and~\ref{thm:phase_hlm} indicate that there is a clear phase transition for a spherically uniform HLM model with $K>1$.

-\subsection{Counterexamples for Robustness of Best $\ell_p$ Subspaces}
+\subsection{Counterexamples for Robustness of Best \boldsymbol{$\ell_p$} Subspaces}